 Courses use information from various mediums, including textbooks.
 Students may have to purchase or rent specific textbooks.
 Each semester, the required and optional texts are listed for each course on the following website http://nursing.ttuhsc.edu/textbooks/.
-Generally students may purchase or rent textbooks through a vendor of the student's choice, though some custom printed texts maybe available only through the college bookstore which will be noted on the website.

 Sexual Harassment